Improving VAEs' Robustness to Adversarial Attack: Conclusion

 \section{Conclusion}

-We have shown that VAEs can be rendered more robust to both to adversarial attacks and noising of the inputs by adopting a TC-penalisation in the evidence lower bound.
-This increase in robustness can be strengthened even further by using our proposed hierarchical VAE, the Seatbelt-VAE, which uses a carefully chosen generative structure where the likelihood makes use of all the latent variables.
+We have shown that VAEs can be rendered more robust to adversarial attacks by regularising the evidence lower bound.
+This increase in robustness can be strengthened by extending these regularisation methods to hierarchical VAEs, forming Seatbelt-VAEs, which uses a generative structure where the likelihood makes use of all the latent variables.
 Designing robust VAEs is becoming pressing as they are increasingly deployed as subcomponents in larger pipelines.
-As we have shown, methods typically used for disentangling, motivated by their ability to provide interpretable representations, also confer robustness to VAEs.
-Studying the beneficial effects of these methods is starting to come to the fore of research into VAEs~\cite{Kumar2019}.
-We hope this work sparks further interest in the interplay between disentangling, regularisation, and model robustness.
+As we have shown, methods typically used for disentangling, motivated by their ability to provide interpretable representations, also confer robustness.
+Studying the beneficial effects of these methods is starting to come to the fore of VAE research ~\citep{Kumar2019}.